TCN Set to Site $200m Power Transmission Project in Ogun

 Mohammed said the company cannot expand its transmission capacity without the active collaboration of the state governments, especially in the area of getting the right of way to acquire additional lands and payment of compensation to people, who may be displaced.

-Responding, the governor, who said power transmission is very key to overcoming the nations’ power challenges, assured of the government support for initiatives aimed at improving the nations’ capacity in this respect.
+Responding, the governor, who said power transmission is very key to overcoming the nations’ power challenges, promised that the state government would support initiatives aimed at improving the nations’ capacity in this respect.

 Meanwhile, Amosun has expressed his administration’s readiness to explore areas of common interest with the Republic of Indonesia.